 If you’re looking to take your portrait photography skills to the next level, then you need to learn how to use portrait lighting setups.
 A good portrait lighting setup can make all the difference between a good photo and a great one.

 In this article, we’ll show you some of the most common portrait lighting setups and explain how to use them.
 And our portrait lighting setup diagram makes everything easy to understand.
 We’ll also provide some tips on how to adjust your light sources to create different types of effects.

 Portrait Lighting Setup Diagram: Comparing Natural Light vs. Studio Lighting

 Often, the whole ‘portrait lighting setup’ thing can be intimidating for beginners.
 Most will think that working with ambient light will be easier.

-This, unfortunately, is not always the case, as dedicated artificial lights have some important advantages:
+This, unfortunately, is not always the case.
+Dedicated artificial lights have some important advantages:

-- They allow you be much more flexible and creative in lighting your model.
+- They allow you to be much more flexible and creative in lighting your model.

-- They enable you to control exposure much more than in scenarios where you’re just using ambient light.
+- They give you more control over exposure than ambient light.